houshym/ossm-fed/Readme.md

     oc get sub servicemeshoperator -n openshift-operators --output jsonpath='{.status.conditions[*].message}'
     ```

-4. Create service mesh on clusters
+4. Create a service mesh instance in each cluster

      **Note:** you can use all-in-one scritps to deploy a service mesh instance and create a federation between clusters

      - [create federated mesh between ROSA and ARO and deploy app](./rosa-aro-fed.sh)